hnjw-png/battleships/README.md

 ## The guess row and column prompt

 * After each go, there will be a automatic prompt to ask for your guess, you will have 5 chances to guess correctly.

+* Right now, instead of 5 turns, you get 6 turns.
+I future, this will not happen.

 ![image](https://user-images.githubusercontent.com/120515252/225860545-07a36593-08bd-4494-94c5-3d50f8665700.png)